 We did a small survey of 149 technical communicators, and we asked them what was driving them to change their documentation delivery.
 77% of the technical communicators we surveyed felt that current content delivery methods are outdated and are no longer adequate.
 What’s more, 54% reported pressure due to customers demanding information in new ways.
-People are demanding higher quality experiences, whether it’s being able to verbally ask questions and get a spoken answer, to in-app guides that are contextualized based on the part of the app.
+People are demanding higher quality experiences, whether it’s able to verbally ask questions and get a spoken answer, to in-app guides that are contextualized based on the part of the app.
 The days of flipping through printed manuals are numbered.
 It’s time the rest of the organization realized the gap between customer expectations and what they are delivering.

 Unfortunately for years, documentation has been treated as a necessary cost, a chuck-it-in-a-box-on-the-way-out cost.
-But not only do customers prefer to read documentation rather than call support, prospective customers would rather read your documentation than talk to sales early on.
+But not only do customers prefer to read documentation rather than call support, but prospective customers would also rather read your documentation than talk to sales early on.

 “Today’s business buyers do not contact suppliers directly until 57 percent of the purchase process is complete.”
 (Source: Google)

 Prospects are searching for helpful information about your product or service.
 One of the first places they’ll turn is to your documentation, and they’ll definitely read it before buying.
 And if your documentation isn’t high quality and delivered in an easily accessible way, they’re going to go to your competitors’ sites.